 Is it possible to spot a predictive dream?

-- They simply ‘know’ their dreams are predictive;
+- They simply ‘know’ their dream is predictive;

 - It’s like watching a movie;

 - One lady I spoke with said whenever she dreamed in sepia (the old black-and-white-style photograph) she knew her dreams would come true.
 (Note: dreaming in black and white can also suggest you’re disconnected from some area of your life);